-A factor not everyone considers about the humble learning management system is that it happily plays well with others.
-In fact, there’s one other system it worksvery well with—and you’re probably already using it in your organisation.
+A factor not everyone considers when procuring a learning management system (LMS) is that it happily plays well with others.
+In fact, there’s one other system it works very well with—and you’re probably already using it in your organisation.
 Yes, we’re talking about Microsoft Teams.

 Both are seeking to increase productivity and engagement, which means a Microsoft Teams-LMS integration puts learning where your employees are already converging to empower your workforce activities.

 In this article, we’ll show you just why you should consider a Microsoft Teams-LMS integration to create a better user experience for learners, admin and IT personnel alike.

 Employee training in the new world of hybrid work